 Missouri Has Yet to Follow Suit

 Along with Arizona, Montana, and Texas, Missouri does not have a law banning texting by all drivers.
 Missouri does, however, place restrictions on younger drivers.
 Aspects of Missouri law include:

 - No ban on handheld cell phone use for any driver.

 - Texting while driving is prohibited for all drivers under the age of 22.

 - For drivers aged 21 or under, texting while driving is a primary offense.

 Kansas City Accident Injury Attorneys Will Find the Cause of Your Crash

 If you were seriously injured in a motor vehicle accident that was not your fault, there is a good chance that the driver of the other car or semi-truck was distracted by his or her phone immediately before the crash.
+You need to speak with an experienced car accident attorney as soon as possible.
 Even in Missouri, where it is not illegal to text and drive, that driver can and should be held accountable for his actions.
 It is not easy to prove that texting and driving—or another form of driver distraction—caused the accident, but our investigators will do their best to find out.
 Issuing a subpoena for cell phone records is a starting point and is something we will do if the driver or his attorney are trying to claim comparative fault.
-Fill out the form on this page to connect with our attorneys now.
-We will help you recover what you deserve.
+When your ready to discuss your case please contact us online or call us directly at 816.471.5111.